-He holds several degrees in Studio Art and Art Education, Including an M.A.T. and with additional studies towards a PhD and beyond. has taught from pre-school to advanced college students.
-In addition to his painting, photography and teaching, he also enjoys a serious involvement in acoustic music and songwriting.
-He continues to perform for the public at prime listening venues and festivals and also organizes“ open jam” freestyle music sessions.
-Painting remains his “first love”.
+Marinosci holds several degrees in Studio Art and Art Education, Including an M.A.T. and with additional studies toward a Ph.D. and beyond.
+He has taught from pre-school to advanced college students.
+In addition to his painting, photography and teaching, he also enjoys serious involvement in acoustic music and songwriting.
+He continues to perform for the public at prime listening venues and festivals.
+He also organizes “open jam” freestyle music sessions.